PostgREST/postgrest/auth.rst

     for each row
     execute procedure basic_auth.check_role_exists();

-Next we'll use the pgcrypto extension and a trigger to keep passwords safe in the `users` table.
+Next we'll use the pgcrypto extension and a trigger to keep passwords safe in the :code:`users` table.

 .. code:: plpgsql